thaeli/docs-test/volunteer-policy.md

 * Whether this is an ongoing situation.

-* If there is a threat to anyoneâ€™s safety.
+* If there is a threat to anyone's safety.

-In the event of an ongoing incident and threat to physical safety, MAGFestâ€™s immediate priority is to protect those involved.
+In the event of an ongoing incident and threat to physical safety, MAGFest's immediate priority is to protect those involved.
 We will encourage those involved to notify appropriate law enforcement channels.
 MAGFest staff may also notify law enforcement if requested.
 We may provide a referral to appropriate additional resources to assist.

 Once appropriate staff have reviewed a complete account of the events, they will make a decision as to how to respond.
 Responses may include: